ChunShow/System-programming/README.md

 1. Dirtree recursively traverses each directory in the `Directories` list.
 2. Within each directory, it enumerates all entries and prints them in **alphabetical order**.
 Directories are listed before files, and the special entries `.` and `..` are ignored.
 3. After processing a directory, a **summary line** is printed.
-If more than one directories are traversed, **aggregate statistics** are printed at the end.
+If more than one directory is traversed, **aggregate statistics** are printed at the end.

 ### Output